hinablue/adetailer/README.md

 ADetailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.

+# MODIFIED FOR WEBUI-FORGE

+I modified the original repo and make it work fine in the webui-forge, including the ControlNet part.

+---

 ## Install

 (from Mikubill/sd-webui-controlnet)